aregawihalefom/Augment3D/README.md

 ## Usage

-.
-First reference image should be provided either by coping to `assets/images` folder with '1.jpg' filename or a path to the image could be provided when running the script as `python run_program.py --input_path [path]/1.jpg`
+*  First reference image should be provided either by coping to `assets/images` folder with '1.jpg' filename then run the program in your command line using `python run_program.py`

+* Alternatively the reference image could provided as command line argument as `python run_program.py --input_path [path-to-the-image]/1.jpg`